I am too lazy to train dogs on some days.

-Though I experience an occasional lack of motivation my incentives to continue the work is clear and that feeds my drive for carrying forward.
+Though I experience an occasional lack of motivation, my incentives to continue the work are clear and they feed my drive for carrying forward.
+In other words, I understand that the temporary discomfort is outweighed by the long term rewards.
+Unfortunately, this isn’t the case for many dog owners.

-When they quit it’s because they settle for good enough.
-Often what they think they’ve achieved doesn’t amount to an achievement at all.
+Sometimes they just settle for good enough.
+But too often what they think they’ve achieved doesn’t amount to much of an achievement at all.

 We humans are good at deluding ourselves.
 Especially if it helps the procrastination efforts.

-You don’t need to have all the answers to start
+2. Wanting to have all the answers before starting training

 There’s a direct correlation between the work you put into something and the results you get from it.
 I heard this message long before I read Napoleon Hill or any of the countless lame motivational clones out there.
 Not that I think Napoleon Hill was lame.
 My dad did a good job at drilling his work manifesto into my head.